Hope after Suicide Loss

 - Attend monthly supervision

-- Have a minimum BACP Level 2 skills training (or be working towards the qualification)
+- Have a minimum of CPCAB Level 3 counselling skills training or be working towards the qualification